lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step01c.png
     :name: portal_tut05_step01c

 You night want to click on "xy-tbl" in the upper right hand part of the display.
-Tthe his will result in a plot as below:
+This will result in a plot as below:

 .. figure:: /_static/portal_tut05_step01d.png
     :name: portal_tut05_step01d